cleavr/cleaverdocs/content/documentation/backups.md

 - Select plus button to trigger one-off backup
 - Select pause button to pause backup schedule; or select play to resume
 - Select trashcan button to delete backup schedule

+## Clear old local backups periodically
+Sometimes your server's disk space may be full because of the large old backup files.
+But you can set up a cron job that runs periodically in order to clear older files.

+Go to Server > Cron Jobs and click **Add New Cron Job** and then add the following command:

+`find pathToBackupFiles *.tar.gz -mtime +days -type f -delete`

+_pathToBackupFiles_: is the location where your backup files are located

+_days_: files older than the specified days are removed.

+To clear files older than 30 days you need to specify 29 days since -mtime counts 24 hours period.